Rwanda: The mysterious deaths of political opponents | DW | 15.09.2021

 Andre Kagwa Rwisereka, 2010

 The deputy chairman of Rwanda's Democratic Green Party was found murdered and partially beheaded in Rwanda in 2010.
-An inquiry into his murder by Rwanda's Bureau of Investigation never saw daylight.
+An inquiry into his murder by Rwanda's Bureau of Investigation never saw the light of day.

 Jean-Leonard Rugambage, 2010

-The journalist was shot dead in 2010 after he published an online article about the attempted murder of former army chief Lieutenant-General Faustin Kayumba Nyamwasa.
+The journalist was shot dead in 2010 after he published an online article about the attempted murder of a former army chief, Lieutenant-General Faustin Kayumba Nyamwasa.
 Rugambage was viewed as highly critical of Kagame's government.

 Seth Sendashonga, 1998